ZhouMengjie/2-5DMap-Dataset/README.md

 This repository contains datasets and codes related to our latest work: (to be published, arxiv version)
 - [Image-based Geolocalization by Ground-to-2.5D Map Matching](https://arxiv.org/abs/2308.05993 "Image-based Geolocalization by Ground-to-2.5D Map Matching")

-The main task of our work involves querying a ground-view image in relation to a large-scale and highly detailed georeferenced map, which consists of 2.5D structural map models and 2D aerial-view map images.
+The main task of our work involves querying a ground-view image in relation to a large-scale and highly detailed georeferenced map, which consists of 2D map tiles and 2.5D map models.
 Examples of the 2D and 2.5D maps are shown below.

 2D map            |  2.5D map
 :----------------:|:-------------------------: